A Fantastic Itinerary To See Paris In 4 Days

 Get a good travel insurance

 Even if you just have 4 days in Paris, you still need to get travel insurance.
-Get yours here.
+I recommend Heymondo as one of the best insurance companies for travelers.

 Further Readings